Henry, Count of Portugal: Legacy

 Count Henry was the leader of a group of gentlemen, monks, and clerics of French origin who exerted great influence in the Iberian Peninsula, promoted many reforms and introduced several institutions from the other side of the Pyrenees, such as the customs of Cluny and the Roman Rite.
 They occupied relevant ecclesiastical and political positions which provoked a strong backlash during the last years of the reign of King Alfonso VI.

 Marriage and issue

 He married Teresa of León around 1095.
-From Teresa, Henry had two sons and three daughters of whom three survived to adulthood:
+From Teresa, Henry had the following issue: